DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Dialogue Interaction System.md

 BUT, we need the ability to trigger dialogue interactions whenever.

+### Dialogue Interaction Triggers

+Dialogue interaction triggers are defined by:
+- Where they are

 # How Do We Determine Which Dialogue Interaction Play

 ### Flags